dmahlow/system/README.md

 - `port` - The port used by the Node.js server, default is 3003.
 - `paas` - Set to true if you're deploying to common PaaS services.
 More info below.

+##### Settings.Security
+- `port` - The port used by the Node.js server, default is 3003.
+- `userPasswordKey` - The secret key/token used to encrypt passwords on the database.

 ##### Deploying to PaaS
 The System App can be easily deployed to AppFog, OpenShift and Heroku.
 The only requirement is that you set `Settings.Web.paas` to true (it is true by default).
 In this case we'll override a few